ibm-cloud-docs/netezza/admins/nztool.md

 ## nz install syntax
 {: #nzis}

-1. `--dry-run`:  displays the symlinks that is created.
+1. `--dry-run`:  displays the symlinks that will be created.
 2. `--dest`:  directory where links are installed.
 3. `--force`:  overwrites a pre-existing link.